chhejom/Big-Data-Citibike-Analysis/README.md

 # Project Overview

 In this project, I explored large-scale CitiBike trip data from 2019 to 2024 to uncover patterns in urban bike usage, user behavior, and station performance.
-I built a complete data pipeline from scratch—starting from raw ZIP files to clean datasets and visual insights while practicing skills in Python, SQL, and data storytelling
+I built a complete data pipeline from scratch starting from raw ZIP files to clean datasets and visual insights while practicing skills in Python, SQL, and data storytelling

 # Purpose of the Project